MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 To begin using your Fabric trial capacity, add items to **My workspace** or create a new workspace.
 Assign that workspace to your trial capacity [using the *Trial* license mode](workspaces.md#license-mode), and then all the items in that workspace are saved and executed in that capacity.
 Invite colleagues to those workspaces so they can share the trial experience with you.

 Although you don't actually receive a new license, the actions that you can perform and the features that you can user are similar to [Premium Per User (PPU)](/power-bi/enterprise/service-premium-per-user-faq] during the trial.
-When you share your workspace that's in trial capacity, the permissions of workspace users is also upgraded.
+When you share your workspace that's in trial capacity, the permissions of workspace users are also upgraded.
 Your Account manager still displays your nontrial license.
 But in order to make full use of Fabric, your trial includes the equivalent of a PPU license.

 ## Existing Power BI users

 If you're an existing Power BI user, you can skip to [Start the Fabric trial](#start-the-fabric-capacity-trial).
-If you're already enrolled in a Power BI trial, you won't see the option to **Start trial" in your Account manager.
+If you're already enrolled in a Power BI trial, you don't see the option to **Start trial" in your Account manager.
 Instead, open Fabric and attempt to use a feature that requires a Fabric capacity.
-Fabric will prompt you to start a Fabric trial capacity.
+Fabric prompts you to start a Fabric trial capacity.

 ## Users who are new to Power BI